-When we did the research for Why Men Made God we spent a lot of time looking at how societies might have been structure before the development of agriculture.
+I’ve spent a lot of time looking at how societies might have been structured before the development of agriculture.
 Clearly, we can’t directly study the human groups that existed outside Africa between 50,000 and 5,000 years ago, because they no longer exist.
-So also looked at relatives of humans, particularly our closest, bonobos, Pan paniscus.
+So I also looked at relatives of humans, particularly our closest, bonobos, Pan paniscus.

 Our ancestors left very little evidence.
 Although they did use stone and bone, a great deal of their artefacts were made of wood or leather and were perishable.
 The few that we do have are somewhat mysterious.